streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Actual strings sit in [app/src/main/res/values/strings.xml](app/src/main/res/values/strings.xml)

-There are additional files with text, but the text is translated with a completely separately workflow and your changes will only modify this file, leaving other text files untouched.
+There are separate files with translated text, but do not worry about it - [translations are handled separately](CONTRIBUTING.md#translating-the-app).

 #### Form